This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Get Help NowReferences

-Retrieved from: https://sites.ed.gov/idea/ - File a complaint | Maine Human Rights Commission. (n.d.).
-Maine.gov.
-Office of the Commission.
+Retrieved from: https://sites.ed.gov/idea/about-idea/ - State of Maine Human Rights Commission. (n.d.).
+File a Complaint.

 Retrieved from: https://www.claimsjournal.com/news/east/2007/10/29/84591.htm - Moretto, M. (2014, November 17).
-Bar harbor shop discriminated against employee with cerebral palsy, commission finds.
+Bar Harbor Shop Discriminated Against Employee with Cerebral Palsy, Commission Finds.
 Bangor Daily News.

 Retrieved from: https://bangordailynews.com/2014/11/17/news/state/bar-harbor-shop-discriminated-against-employee-with-cerebral-palsy-commission-finds/